rg-wood/salt-lion/README.md

 #### Defender

-You can block attacks against allies within SHORT distance of you.
+You can block attacks against allies within SHORT distance of you as a [reaction](#reactions).
 You also gain a bonus equal to the level of this talent to block.

 #### Fast Reflexes